readymade-ui/readymade/README.md

 ### Production

-To build the library for production, i.e. to use as a dependency in anothe rproject run `yarn build:lib`.
+To build the library for production, i.e. to use as a local dependency in another project run `yarn build:lib`.